Scansion: 3-level notations

 If the meanings of all 3 symbols are defined and used strictly enough, a 3-level scansion can be both metrical and rhythmic; however, typically it will gravitate toward the rhythmic, as this scansion does.
 In the second line, "and" is both unstressed and ictic, but the scansion marks it only as unstressed.
-Although this is now a better representation of the rhythm of the line, Brogan's chickens have come home to roost: the first line's 3-level scansion may tend to obscure the basic metrical pattern, but the second line's scansion actually falsifies it.
+Although now a better representation of the rhythm of the line, Brogan's chickens have come home to roost: the first line's 3-level scansion may tend to obscure the basic metrical pattern, but the second line's scansion actually falsifies it.
 (Does the second line comprise 4 or 6 metrical prominences?
 The answer is, still, 5, but that could not be deduced from this rhythmic scansion.)

 Enid Hamer's notation has also been used by Harvey Gross and Susanne Woods, and it is the graphical basis for Derek Attridge's more complex notation (below).

 4-level notations

 4-level scansion is generally a sign of a more linguistically oriented prosodist at work.
 Otto Jespersen introduced his numeric notation in 1900 (in Danish; English translation in 1933).
 He occasionally added a 5th level, indicating a fully stressed syllable further emphasized by phrasal stress.
 In 1951 Trager & Smith posited 4 phonemic levels of stress in English.
-This was in a broad linguistic context, not specifically pertaining to verse; nevertheless, in the 1950s and 1960s linguistically oriented prosodists (such as John Thompson, Harold Whitehall, and Seymour Chatman) attempted to use these 4 levels of stress to formulate a fuller explanation of meter.
-Chomsky & Halle's work did not specifically address verse, but their notation of stress (effectively, Jespersen's turned upside-down) was also influential; Chomsky & Halle posited more than 4 levels of stress, but typically only 4 are used in scansion.
+It was in a broad linguistic context, not specifically pertaining to verse; nevertheless, in the 1950s and 1960s linguistically oriented prosodists (such as John Thompson, Harold Whitehall, and Seymour Chatman) attempted to use these 4 levels of stress to formulate a fuller explanation of meter.
+Chomsky & Halle did not specifically address verse, but their notation of stress (effectively, Jespersen's turned upside-down) was also influential; Chomsky & Halle posited more than 4 levels of stress, but typically only 4 are used in scansion.

 In addition to 4 levels of stress, Trager & Smith posited 4 levels of pitch, and 4 levels of juncture (basically the smoothness of transition between syllables).
-All 3 suprasegmentals have been used by prosodists to map out lines of verse; this comes about as close to C.S.
+All 3 suprasegmentals have been used by prosodists to map out lines of verse; it comes about as close to C.S.
 Lewis's "all the phonetic facts" as possible, and constitutes (as Chatman makes explicit), neither the meter nor even the "phonetic facts" of the text, but a transcription of one reading of the text.
 Here superscript numerals indicate pitch, and "|" and "#" indicate juncture.